kubernetes-sigs/image-builder/docs/book/src/capi/providers/nutanix.md

 }
 ```

-if you are using a recent `OpenSSH_9` version adding the `-O` value in `scp_extra_vars` may be necessary for servers that do not implement recent SFTP protocol.
+If you are using a recent `OpenSSH_9` version, adding the `-O` value in `scp_extra_vars` may be necessary for servers that do not implement a recent SFTP protocol.

 ## Customizing the Build Process